Lughnasadh: Celtic Reconstructionist

-Celtic Reconstructionist pagans strive for continuity with pre-Christian practices of the Celts, based on research and historical accounts, but may be modified slightly to suit modern life.
-Reconstructionists avoid syncretic or eclectic approaches that combine practises from different cultures.
+Celtic Reconstructionist pagans strive to reconstruct ancient Celtic religion.
+Their practices are based on research and historical accounts, but may be modified slightly to suit modern life.
+They avoid syncretic or eclectic approaches that combine traditions from different cultures.

 Celtic Reconstructionists who follow Gaelic traditions tend to celebrate Lughnasadh at the time of "first fruits", or on the full moon nearest this time.
 In the Northeastern United States, this is often the time of the blueberry harvest, while in the Pacific Northwest the blackberries are often the festival fruit.
 In Celtic Reconstructionism, Lughnasadh is seen as a time to give thanks to the spirits and deities for the beginning of the harvest season, and to propitiate them with offerings and prayers not to harm the still-ripening crops.
 The god Lugh is honoured by many at this time, and gentle rain on the day of the festival is seen as his presence and his bestowing of blessings.
 Many Celtic Reconstructionists also honour the goddess Tailtiu at Lughnasadh, and may seek to keep the Cailleachan from damaging the crops, much in the way appeals are made to Lugh.